Skip to main content

 Park History

 Friedrich Falz-Fein began protecting the steppe on his family estate in 1874 and formally established the reserve in 1898, making it one of the first nature reserves in the Russian Empire.
-He pioneered the concept of combining wildlife conservation with scientific research, inviting zoologists and botanists to study the pristine grasslands.
-After the Russian Revolution, the reserve was nationalized in 1919 and designated a state nature reserve.
-It received UNESCO Biosphere Reserve status in 1985.
+[1] He pioneered the concept of combining wildlife conservation with scientific research, inviting zoologists and botanists to study the pristine grasslands.
+After the Russian Revolution, the reserve was nationalised in 1919 and designated a state nature reserve.
+It received UNESCO Biosphere Reserve designation in 1984.
+[2]

 Major Trails And Attractions